-Located on the island of the East side of West Lake, Tran Quoc Pagoda is an ancient temple built in the time of Ly Nam De King in the 6th century.
+Located on the East side of West Lake, Tran Quoc Pagoda is an ancient temple built during Ly Nam De King’s regime in the 6th century.

-With the history of over 100 years, Long Bien Bridge is a historical witness and a meaningful symbol of Hanoi.
+With a history of over 100 years, Long Bien Bridge is a historical witness and a meaningful symbol of Hanoi.

 Also, it is an ideal place to admire the panoramic view of Hanoi from above while enjoying the most relaxing and peaceful moments.

-Nowadays, Long Bien Bridge attracts many tourists both domestic and international to visit and admire as well as learn about old historical stories.
+Nowadays, Long Bien Bridge attracts many tourists, both domestic and international, to visit and admire and learn about old historical stories.

 Visitors will have the opportunity to admire the view of the poetic Red River, take a walk, or ride a bike on the bridge.

-In the afternoon, you should visit the nearby flea market to buy fresh vegetables, fresh fruits to have a quick bite.
+You should visit the nearby flea market in the afternoon to buy fresh vegetables and fresh fruits to have a quick bite.

 Read books at Dinh Le book street

-Located near Trang Tien street, one of the most expensive and luxurious streets in Hanoi, Dinh Le street is, on the other hand, calm and quiet.
-Perhaps, what makes this difference partly because this street is full of books.
+Located near Trang Tien street, one of Hanoi’s most expensive and luxurious streets, Dinh Le street is, on the other hand, calm and quiet.
+Perhaps what makes this difference partly because this street is full of books.